 Looking for a perfect solution

 When we went online, we tried to work with a couple of different online providers.
 However, when we had an issue or problem, one of them just went out of business, and another kept raising prices to the point that we couldn’t afford it.
 Right before iSpring, I was using a company that wasn’t doing much to continue updating, so it was really limiting for us.
-When I saw iSpring and got trial versions of their authoring tool and LMS, I was rather skeptical, but when I saw what it allowed me to do, it was amazing.
+When I saw iSpring and got trial versions of their authoring tool and cloud-based LMS, I was rather skeptical, but when I saw what it allowed me to do, it was amazing.

 Organizing process with iSpring